Licensing Guides

 » Want to grow your plumbing business?
 Click here to get a demo.

-Licensing Requirements for Plumbers in Arizona
+Plumbing License Requirements for Plumbers in Arizona

 Is a license required for plumbers in Arizona?
 Yes.

-Types of Plumbers Licenses in Arizona
+Types of Plumbing Licenses in Arizona

 According to the Arizona Registrar of Contractors, there are three types of statewide Plumbing Contractor licenses available.